How To Create Unique Sounding Chord Progressions On Guitar

 Creative Guitar Chord D Triad Picking

-Step 4: Additional Notes
+Step 4: Adding Notes

 Here are the more consonant notes you can add to each chord.
-Each of these notes belong to the key and is why they sound more “in” to your ear for the most part:
+Each of these notes belongs to the key and is why they sound more “in” to your ear for the most part:

 Creative Guitar Chord D Diatonic 1